resthub/resthub.org/backbone-stack.rst

    }

-Because of ``Bacbone.View`` and PubSub integration mechanisms (see below) the prefix ``!`` on first index of any global PubSub event is **strongly recommended**.
+Because of ``Bacbone.ResthubView`` and PubSub integration mechanisms (see below) the prefix ``!`` on first index of any global PubSub event is **strongly recommended**.

 .. warning::

-   Do not follow this convention does not have any impact on PubSub behaviour but prevents usage of integrated Backbone.View PubSub events declaration (see below)
+   Do not follow this convention does not have any impact on PubSub behaviour but prevents usage of integrated Backbone.ResthubView
+   PubSub events declaration (see below)

 .. _pubsub-in-views: